 Ricardo Pascoe Pierce

-Marco Rubio, the designated U.S. Secretary of State under President Trump as of January 20, 2025, is the son of a Cuban family based in Florida.
-He is the first Cuban-American appointed head of U.S. foreign policy.
-The fact of appointing a Hispanic American to that post implies that foreign policy will be concerned not only with the traditional geopolitical issues of conflicts in Ukraine, the Middle East, and competition with China.
+Marco Rubio, the nominee for U.S. Secretary of State under President Trump as of January 20, 2025, is the son of a Cuban family based in Florida.
+He is the first Cuban-American nominated to head of U.S. foreign policy.
+The fact of nominating a Hispanic American to that post implies that foreign policy will be concerned not only with the traditional geopolitical issues of conflicts in Ukraine, the Middle East, and competition with China.
 There will be a shift toward Latin America, especially with a strategic focus on Cuba, Nicaragua, and Venezuela.

 This shift will directly impact the Mexican government’s policy towards the three Latin American dictatorships.
 For this reason, it is essential to enumerate the looming conflicts between Mexico and the United States because there will inevitably be a clash of policies, conceptions, and interests in their relationship.
 The outcome of the announced clash will define, to a significant extent, the course that the renegotiation of Mexico’s trade relationship with the United States and Canada, in the treaty known as CUSMA/USMCA/T-MEC, will take.